 There are a few key advantages to selecting a complete show.
 You receive exclusive rights to perform a show in your territory, and most shows provide all the parts you need for a robust percussion section – often arranged by a separate percussion arranger.
 Furthermore, complete shows make it easier to control your budget while giving your band the opportunity to play accessible pieces at a near-professional level.
 An added bonus is the ability to review last year’s most popular shows, which allows you to avoid music that may be overperformed this year.

-Finding the right show for your band is an important piece of the puzzle, but there are a number of other ways to develop your program.
+While finding the right show for your band is an important piece of the puzzle, there are a number of other ways to develop your program.
 Here are some good resources to help you do just that:

-Halftime Magazine – great printed articles all about the marching activity
+Halftime Magazine – a magazine that features great articles all about the marching arts

-Marching Roundtable – a wonderful podcast on a variety of topics
+Marching Roundtable – a wonderful podcast on a variety of marching arts-related topics

 The Breathing Gym – a fantastic book for all marching wind sections